 With spectacular glacier views, the charming atmosphere and uncrowded slopes of Champoluc gives you an unforgettable skiing experience with over 100km of groomed piste on your doorstep.

 Despite its acclaimed skiing and traditional character, the area of Monterosa along with the smaller Gressony and the demanding terrain of Alagna, is relatively undiscovered by British skiers.
 Stopping for lunch on the terrace or a quick hot chocolate at one of the superb mountain restaurants is accompanied by stunning panoramas, quiet runs and a relaxed atmosphere that truly sets Champoluc apart from other resorts.

 Traditional and laid back, Champoluc continues to attract rave reviews from novice skiers to those that know skiing best.
-Dave Watts, Editor of Where to Ski and Snowboard has given it his stamp of approval time and time again and Gabriella Le Breton, journalist and accomplished skier, wrote for The Telegraph;
+Dave Watts, Editor of Where to Ski and Snowboard has given it his stamp of approval time and time again.

 Read more about what the press has said about Champoluc.

 Champoluc cuisine is traditional, abundant and hearty with meats, cheeses, steaming hot stews and fragrant wines fuelling exhausted skiers after an action-packed day on the slopes.

 You’ll be spoilt for choice with over 50 restaurants offering traditional food fresh from the mountain, pizzas, soups, salads and pasta betweeen a combination of hotel restaurants and independent eateries, both on and off the mountain.

 In the village itself, Le Sapin offers locally sourced food at reasonable prices, whilst La Grange is cosy and welcoming, with knowledgeable staff who can recommend one of the 20 locally produced wines to accompany dishes.